Network Cloaking

 Scenario:

-An electrical power station provides power to millions of consumers in a metro area but has thousands of legacy systems and connected components used to monitor the health of the power grid.
+An electrical power station provides power to millions of consumers in a metro area.
+However, it has thousands of legacy systems and connected components used to monitor the health of the power grid.
 The power station cannot patch these systems and cannot go offline without affecting power in the local area.
 Some monitoring and control systems use operating systems that no longer have official support from their vendors but cannot be replaced because of their unique capabilities and lack of available upgrades.
-The Plant Manager struggles to keep their existing firewall system policies current as more segmentation is done to minimize network risk.
-Their VPN solution has had many zero-day defects, and they experienced a minor breach when a user fell victim to a spear phishing attack and their password was compromised.
+Their firewall/VPN solution has had many zero-day defects, and they experienced a minor breach when a user fell victim to a spear phishing attack, and their password was compromised.
 Fortunately, they were able to prevent any damage from that attack, but they are now looking for a better solution.
 BlastShield is deployed, and they no longer have to worry about their VPN solution being compromised since they have strong multifactor authentication to enhance their security.
-Their network is fully cloaked, and their known vulnerabilities cannot be discovered, much less exploited.
+Their network is also fully cloaked, and their known vulnerabilities cannot be discovered, much less exploited.

 Industry Perspective: